CERTIFICATE IN TEACHING AND LEARNING

 GRADUATE STUDENT INSTITUTES

 All graduate students and postdoctoral scholars are welcome to attend these 3-hour interactive workshops held once a semester.
-Our fall topic is "Preparing to Teach as a Graduate Student and Beyond," and our spring topic is "Preparing for the Academic Job Market."
+In the fall, we offer a Graduate Pedagogy Institute facilitated by the CTE Graduate Fellows.
+Our spring topic is "Preparing for the Academic Job Market."
+To RSVP for Graduate Institutes, please visit our Events page.

 At Rice University, teaching assistants (TAs) play an important role in the success of many of the university’s courses.
 Serving as a teaching assistant provides many benefits to the students and faculty as well as the graduate student taking on this role.
 Directly assisting and working with undergraduates and one’s peers brings with it many rewards in addition to many responsibilities.
 The CTE’s Teaching Assistant training takes place in the first week of the fall semester and is designed to provide students who are currently TAs or plan to be TAs in the future with the tools to be successful teaching assistants.
 Topics covered in the training include:

 Institutional Policies (ADA, FERPA, etc.)